Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Improving the min-sum decoder using stabilizer Check Node Removal

+For classical trapping sets, Kang et al. \cite{kang2015breaking} proposed a probabilistic removal of check nodes that improves trapped-qubit separation with or without requiring prior knowledge of the underlying trapping-set configuration.
+Their approach removes check nodes either through random selection or by subjecting them to a Bernoulli trial.
+For large QLDPC codes, a random, unassisted check node removal does not improve the min-sum decoder's performance.
+We address this issue by incorporating an information-measurement subroutine that enables more selective identification of stabilizer check nodes that contribute to harmful error beliefs or limit the separation of the trapped qubits.
+For each data and stabilizer check qubits we associate an information measurement (IM) value with it. \begin{definition}[Information Measurement for data qubits] For each data qubit of the quantum code, the information measurement is defined by the total number of adjacent stabilizer checks that are unsatisfied. \end{definition} i.e.

-\begin{definition}[Information Measurement for Stabilizer checks] For each stabilizer check, the information measurement is defined by the sum of information measurement values of all of its adjacent data qubits. \end{definition} i.e.
+\begin{definition}[Information Measurement for Stabilizer checks] For each stabilizer check, the information measurement is defined as the sum of the information measurement values of all its adjacent data qubits. \end{definition} i.e.

-Consider the CT of $v_{351}$ shown in Fig. \ref{fig:ct-qts60}.
-Assume a typical harmful error configuration $e$ with support $\mathrm{supp}(e) = \{v_0, v_{351}, v_{405}\}$.
-Now, if we evaluate the IM values of the stabilizer check nodes at level $2$ of $T(v_{351})$, the $6$ check nodes shown in the figure are the ones with the highest IM values.
-Therefore, chosing the check nodes with maximum IM values eliminates the possibilities for any of the redundant check node's presence during the random sampling.
-In appendix we provide algorithm \ref{alg:find_im}, which describe the function `$\mathtt{FIND\_IMs}$'.
-This function returns the IM values of input stabilizer check nodes stored in a dictionary.
-We modify the algorithm \ref{alg:cnr} and propose Quantum Check Node Removal (QCNR) in algorithm \ref{alg:qcnr}.

-This algorithm proceeds with selecting the keys with maximum value from the output of the algorithm `$\mathtt{FIND\_IMs}$'.
-These keys are the stabilizer check node indices with the highest IM values compared to all the leaf nodes of the CT.
-These selected check nodes then form the sample space of nodes, from which sampling of removable stabilizer check nodes is done according to the specified deselection degree, and ultimately, the quantum code's Tanner graph is modified.
-Next, we describe the complete collaborative decoding architecture.